Muzammal01/syncmodelfillable/README.md

 ### 🔹 Sync a Specific Model

-To sync the `$fillable` fields of a specific model, run:
+To sync the `$fillable` fields of a specific model inside `app/Models/`, including nested folders run this:

 ```bash
 php artisan sync:fillable Post